Are Glass Block Windows Worth It? Why You Should Avoid Them

 They are heavy and the process used to create them is expensive, so they can be a costly addition to your home when compared with the standard alternatives.

 Even for a tiny basement window constructed from glass block, it would cost at least $175.
-A single glass block would cost approximately $15, with specialty blocks such as frosted or colored blocks can run up to $50.
+A single glass block would cost approximately $15, with specialty blocks such as frosted or colored blocks running up to $50.

 Glass Block Windows Are Unsuitable for Warm Climates

 If you live in an area where the summers are very hot, such as the Midwest, you may wish to reconsider putting glass block windows in your home.
-Glass blocks for windows absorb and transfer the heat very well, turning your room into a greenhouse.
+Glass blocks absorb and transfer heat exceptionally well, turning your room into a greenhouse.

-You'll spend more money and energy on air conditioning to offset these effects, which are more pronounced in a small area such as a bathroom.
-Many homeowners have complained about their bathrooms developing a stifling heat during the day after installing glass block windows, even when the air conditioner is running.
+You'll spend more money and energy on air conditioning to offset these effects, which are more pronounced in small areas such as bathrooms.
+Many homeowners have complained about their bathrooms developing stifling heat during the day after installing glass block windows.

 If replacing your glass block windows isn't in your immediate plans, here are some helpful ways you can help combat energy drains in the home right away: